ImChloeLazaro/bridgev2/docs/aretex-bridge-changes.md

 * Removed Manual Sign In Component
 * Added Shortcuts Functionality
-* Fixed draggable shortcuts issue not updating on UI
+* Fixed a bug where draggable shortcuts issue are not updating the UI
-* Fixed index conflict of draggable shortcuts by setting unique id for each sortable item(numbers eg. 1,2,3,4,5) does not work and using key prop does not work either
+* Fixed a bug causing index conflict of draggable shortcuts by setting unique id for each sortable item(numbers eg. 1,2,3,4,5) does not work and using key prop does not work either
-* Fixed unintentional behavior of draggable elements duplicating when double clicking it
+* Fixed a bug causing unintentional behavior of draggable elements duplicating when double clicking it
 * Changed `shortcuts` object in `ShortcutsStore` from

 ```javascript